 Microfinance Institutions in Kenya products Conditions

-The general criteria might include gender (as in the case for special women’s loans), age (at least 18 years of age), a valid Kenyan ID, a business, an ability to repay the loan, and be a customer of the institution.
+Eligibility: The general criteria might include gender (as in the case of special women’s loans), age (at least 18 years of age), a valid Kenyan ID, a business, the ability to repay the loan and being a customer of the institution.

 Interest rate: They are mostly calculated on a flat basis and some at a declining balance.
 More than 90% of the institutions require monthly interest payments.
 The average interest rate is 30-40% for loans up to 500,000 Kenyan Shilling.
 For loans above 500,000 Kenyan Shilling, interest rates go up to 71%.